mrgrass/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

 A: The constraint propagation technique is a method to reduce the search space of a problem.
-Sudoku constraint is that every unit (row, column, square) must contain every digit and just once; propagating this constraint we obtain that if in the unit A two cells, x and y, contain the same 2 values, m and n, therefore all the other cells of A could not contain m and n.
+Sudoku constraint is that every unit (row, column, square) must contain every digit and just once; propagating this constraint we obtain that if in the unit *A* two cells, *x* and *y*, contain the same 2 values, *m* and *n*, therefore all the other cells of A could not contain *m* and *n*.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?